 Here are a few of the other benefits of using CBD capsules:

-- Portable: CBD capsules are easy to carry and considered shelf stable.
+- Portable: CBD capsules are easy to carry and considered shelf-stable.
 You never have to worry about the bottle breaking and leaking oil everywhere as you do with oils, sprays, and tinctures.
-It makes traveling with CBD capsules a breeze.
+It makes travelling with CBD capsules a breeze.